The quantizer function is an incredibly useful feature in Garageband, and I use it on pretty much every track.

 If every note is constantly on key and every note is exactly on time, the effect of this is that it doesn’t have the same amount of humanity.

 Whether or not you agree with this, I don’t know, but it’s something to think about.
+It’s one of the reasons why some people rail against Melodyne 5 – although, I think it’s easily one of the greatest tools you can get from Plugin Boutique.

 Using the example of Punk Rock or even Jazz Improvisation, quantizing everything is likely going to make the music seem way less cool to fans of these genres.

 With hip-hop and modern rock, and regular pop/dance music, this is less the case, as listeners of this music typically care a lot less about the production methods.
+Some people make the same arguments about pitch correction (which I also have a guide on), but whether they like it or not, music editing is here and it’s here to stay (also my editing tutorial).

 If you need a video tutorial, I have one at the link shown below.